-The Education Act, 2011 established the statutory duty to ensure that young people – under 19 – in England have “access to careers guidance” support.
+The Education Act of 2011 established the statutory duty to ensure that all young people – under 19 – in England have “access to careers guidance” support.

 Before the 2011 Act, the statutory duty was placed upon the Secretary of State to ensure that a ‘Careers Service’ was available in all parts of England for all young people (primarily aged 13-18).
 The Careers Service was provided from 1974-1994 by Local Education Authorities; from 1994-2001 by contracted careers companies/other providers under contract to the Secretary of State; and from 2001-2012 by Connexions Partnerships/Local Authority Connexions Services as part of their wider youth support service functions.